 Ever since I purchased my Poco F1, I was honestly surprised by the amazing developer support it continuously receives.
-Poco F1 is unarguably the best developer friendly high-end phone in the current market.
+Poco F1 is unarguably the best developer-friendly high-end phone in the current market.

-It has already received developers’ love in terms of Google (Pixel) Cam port including working night sight, official custom ROMs, TWRP recovery and more.
+It has already received developers’ love in terms of Google (Pixel) Cam port including working night sight, official custom ROMs, TWRP recovery, and more.
 In short, if you’re an Android geek, you have a plethora of options to play it with your Poco F1.

-Let’s see how you can manually install working OxygenOS 9.0.3 port on Poco F1.
+Let’s see how you can manually install a working OxygenOS 9.0.3 port on Poco F1.
 I have faced some difficulties while installing the ROM on my device and hence I will share the workaround and possible fixes for them as well.

 How to Install OxygenOS on Poco F1

 First thing first; your device’s bootloader should be unlocked and a custom recovery must be installed.
 The OxygenOS port for Poco is a GSI ROM and like any other custom ROM, it can’t be installed directly over MIUI.

 Download these files and keep them on your machine, preferably a PC.
 Sometimes, your phone’s internal memory will be erased (curse encryption) and your files will be lost.